operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 * Custom Resources (CR's): `crds/<full group>_<version>_<kind>_cr.yaml`
 * CustomResourceDefinitions (CRD's): `crds/<full group>_<resource>_crd.yaml`.

 `gen-csv` extracts manifests from files in `deploy` that match the kinds above and adds them to the CSV.
-If any manifests are present that match one of the above kinds that you do _not_ want in your CSV, you can exclude them from the generator by setting `--exclude=[list of paths]`.
+If any manifests are present that match one of the above kinds that you do _not_ want in your CSV, you can exclude them from the generator by setting `--exclude=[list of paths]`, ex. `--exlude="deploy/prod,deploy/test"`.

 ## Versioning